idf_component.yml

 or LICENSE.txt

-file has to be present in the component directory.
+file must be present in the component directory.

 license